greizgh/FlopMaster/README.md

 ##Features##
 * Connect to any midi output (sequencer, midi keyboard...)
 * Transpose notes being played
+* Pool drives, so that you can play live
 * Can open a virtual port (Linux with Alsa driver and MacOSX only)

 ##Hardware##